jstty/beelzebub/README.md

 ## Description
-A modern task runner pipeline framwork.
+A modern task runner pipeline framework.
-Allows your Tasks to be Module, Extendable, Flexiable, Managable, and Fire Resistent!
+Allows your Tasks to be Modular, Extendable, Flexible, Managable, and Fire Resistant!

 ## Features
 1. Tasks are based on Promises, support: